Cinema In London | The Ultimate Guide

 Best for: giving back

 It’s an independent cross-arts centre and cinema, housed in an old leather factory in Shoreditch.
-Cinema wise it’s three screens, showcasing everything from mainstream blockbusters to smaller festival films.
+There are three screens, showcasing everything from mainstream blockbusters to smaller festival films.
 Beyond the cinema there’s live music, theatre, dance, and more.
 They’re particularly great at giving under-represented minority groups a platform; plus, they’re a charity, whose profits all go to supporting arts and education in the local community, so 100% worth parting with your money for.

 Address: 35-47 Bethnal Green Road.
 E1 6LA | Adult ticket price: | Ticket promos: Mon £6 | For exact screenings and/or to book tickets visit their website here.